ieee-vgtc/ieeevis.org/content/info/keynote-speaker.md

 <br/>
 Prof. Hearst received her BA, MS, and PhD degrees in Computer Science from the University of California at Berkeley, and she was a Member of the Research Staff at Xerox PARC from 1994 to 1997.
 <br/>
 Prof. Hearst has received an NSF CAREER award, an IBM Faculty Award, two Google Research Awards, an Okawa Foundation Research Grant, and four Excellence in Teaching Awards.
-She is an ACM Fellow. </p>
+She is an ACM Fellow, a member of the CHI Academy and a SIGIR Fellow. </p>